30-year mortgage rates

 "Thus, we expect mortgage rates to fluctuate near historic lows through the summer before beginning to climb this fall," she said.
 “Those who haven’t yet taken advantage of low rates to buy a home or refinance still have the opportunity to do so this summer."

-How to land an excellent refi rate
+How to land a good rate

 Of those who did, almost half saved $300 or more per month on their mortgages.